Political Theory PhD Candidate

 Democratic Theory, Deliberative Democracy, Philanthropy, Ideology, Deliberative Systems, and Neoliberalism

-My research delves into contemporary democratic theory, exploring how political science and political theory understand and utilize core concepts associated with democracy and democratic practice.
+My research focuses on contemporary democratic theory, exploring how political science and political theory understand and use core concepts and themes associated with democracy.
 I analyze how different approaches to democratic theory grapple with the complex challenges posed by philanthropy from the perspective of democracy.
 My central research question centers on how we can effectively engage with the most intractable political problems by broadening the way we understand democratic practices and how institutions can accommodate them.
 I explore how contemporary deliberative theory can illustrate critiques of elite philanthropy, often overlooked, though analyzing ideological discourse.
 This approach equips scholars of politics with more tools to address situations where seemingly democratic solutions have corrosive effects on democratic institutions and democratic practices.

 Projects in Progress